-How many people needs to approve the poster before it is printed?
+Before printing or proceeding with the design, present it at a Meeting for approval and feedback.

 Table Signs

 These are put over tables that have scheduled events.
 The ones closest to the entrance should be placed the highest, while the ones closer to the back should be placed lower, this way who ever walks in, will be able to find where they need to be.